 In case you don’t, here’s a breakdown 👇

-If you’re a Sales Navigator user, LinkedIn gives you a score based on their Social Selling Index, known as SSI.
+LinkedIn gives all users a score based on their Social Selling Index, known as SSI.

 This score is based on four components: